ideas42ventures/documentation/engineering/front-end-foundation.md

 # Front-end Foundation

-This is an outline of topics, ideas, quips, and resources helpful in gaining a solid foundation of building web pages.
-Everything in this document is in service of building products that are acessible and usable to as many people as possible.
+This is an outline of topics, ideas, quips, and resources helpful in gaining a foundation for how we build web pages at The Studio.
+Everything in this document is in service of building products that are accessible and usable to as many people as possible.

 ## Overall ideas